opher-dev/practice/README.md

 # Practice Exercise
 >
->please make sure you have nodejs installed on your system before continuing with this exercise to run the server do the following:
+>please make sure you have nodejs installed on your system before continuing with this exercise

+To run the server do the following:

 - cd into server directory - `cd server`
 - install dependencies - `npm install`